nndeto/portfolio/README.md

 Experimenting with media queries to make my portfolio responsive across different devices and successfully doing so was a win.
 Implementing a vertical and fixed navbar was something I tried for the first time with, and I learned a lot by playing with different css properties.

+# Performance Improvements
+Utilized Google Lighthouse to get performance data and find opportunities for improvement.
+Tapped into resources to learn how to implement ".webp" images and converted all site images to that type.
+Improved Lighthouse scores for both mobile and desktop.
+* Before
+    * Mobile - 27
+    * Desktop - 75
+* After
+    * Mobile - 78
+    * Desktop - 98

 # Challenges
 Deciding on an overall layout and design aesthetic proved difficult because I didn't want to use a template.
 Once I found some inspiration though, I was able to hit the ground running.